 Rubbish.
 The experience of one individual tells us exactly nothing about the wisdom of any public policy.
 For what it's worth, it seems Ms. Palin may indeed have received traditional (i.e. contraceptive instruction) sex ed in her public school.
 But in any case, we do not know (and speaking for myself, do not wish to know) anything about the particulars of her pregnancy.
 It may be that she and her boyfriend used contraceptives diligently and the contraceptives failed.
 Certainly, this much is undeniable: More girls get pregnant by thoroughly following the recommendations of birth control advocates than do girls who strictly adhere to an abstinence program.

 About 20 years ago a Washington Post reporter named Leon Dash made a great contribution to the debate over contraceptives in schools with his book "When Children Want Children."
 He studied the lives of inner city black families in the District of Columbia.
 At the time, the conventional wisdom was that many teenagers were having babies because they lacked knowledge of or access to birth control products.
 Dash interviewed the pregnant girls and they set him straight.
 They told him (and I paraphrase from memory) "Mr. Dash, we know all about birth control.
 And we can get them at the supermarket.
-But we want these babies."
+But we

 The cheerleaders for contraceptives often overlook that reality in their eagerness to place condoms in the hands of teenagers.
 They also overlook this sorry fact of life: Teenagers are terrible contraceptors.
 Though 98 percent of sexually active teens report using at least one method of birth control, 8.4 percent got pregnant in 2000.
 Fully 25 percent of sexually active teens contract an STD each year.
 Some of these diseases, like genital herpes and AIDS, are incurable.
 Others can lead to infertility.